miptleha/treegrid-core/README.md

 # TreeGrid demo project
 This is demo project on ASP.NET Core for [treegrid](https://github.com/miptleha/treegrid-js) component.
-Install Visual Studio to run project ([free](https://visualstudio.microsoft.com/en/vs/community/) version).
+Install [Visual Studio 2019 Community](https://docs.microsoft.com/en-us/visualstudio/releases/2019/history) (haven't tried compiling and running in new Visual Studio).

 Now for Visual Studio 2019 and .NET 5.
 New version is without gulp file.